 - What is the maximum amount we are willing to spend on this event?

-- Can you pick up a side-gig to stash some extra cash?
+- Can you pick up a side hustle to stash some extra cash?

 Creating a wedding savings plan

-You’ll want to start by examining you and your partners’ personal monthly budgets to see if there are excess funds to contribute.
-We love sticking by the 50/30/20 rule, which suggests using 50% of your income to go towards fixed living expenses, 30% towards flexible personal expenses, and 20% towards financial goals & priorities.
+To start, you’ll want to examine your and your partners’ personal monthly budgets to see if there are excess funds to contribute.
+We love sticking by the 50/30/20 rule, which suggests using 50% of your income towards fixed living expenses, 30% towards flexible personal expenses, and 20% towards financial goals & priorities.

 - Examine your personal budget